 To report changes to your research methods and procedures, design, data instruments, personnel, type or number of subjects, consent process, or location, please fill out the Modification Request Form [docx] and email it to email@example.com, along with any accompanying documents that have changed.

 Annual Status Reports

-New regulations no longer require IRBs to conduct a continuing review of research that was approved under the exempt or expedited review process.
-Extension requests need only be submitted for protocols that were reviewed by the full/convened IRB.
-Researchers whose protocols were evaluated by full review should contact us to obtain an extension request form at least one month prior to the expiration date indicated on their approval notification.
+Federal regulations no longer require IRBs to conduct a continuing review of research that was approved under the exempt or expedited review process.
+Renewal requests need only be submitted for studies that were reviewed by the full/convened IRB or under special circumstances, as noted in the study approval letter.
+Researchers whose applications were evaluated by full review should contact us to obtain a renewal form at least one month prior to the expiration date indicated on their approval notification.

 Reporting Unanticipated Problems, Adverse Events, or Injuries

 Primary Investigators must file an incident report [docx] within 7 calendar days upon discovery of an unanticipated problem, adverse event, or injury affecting human subjects.
 This form should be emailed to email@example.com.

 SJSU researchers with an external IRB approval, as well as external researchers with IRB approval should visit our collaborative and external studies page for details on how to register their IRB approvals with the SJSU IRB Office.